mganjoo/mganjoo/README.md

 👋 Hi, I’m `@mganjoo` and I'm a generalist machine learning engineer based in San Francisco.

-# Professional
+# ML and AI

-I currently work on improving the [Gemini](https://gemini.google.com/) assistant; specifically, I've been working on improving the tool use capabilities of the model and the integrations of core apps like YouTube and Maps into Gemini.
+- I currently work on improving the [Gemini](https://gemini.google.com/) assistant; specifically, I've been working on improving the tool use capabilities of the model and the integrations of core apps like YouTube and Maps into Gemini.

-In the past I've worked at Twitter and YouTube, applying ML to problems like abuse, trust and safety, and content ranking. ([LinkedIn](https://www.linkedin.com/in/mganjoo/)).
+- In the past I've worked at Twitter and YouTube, applying ML to problems like abuse, trust and safety, and content ranking. ([LinkedIn](https://www.linkedin.com/in/mganjoo/)).

-In grad school, I've worked on research using multi-modal representations of images and text, including a [paper on zero-shot learning](https://github.com/mganjoo/zslearning) published at NeurIPS 2013.
+- In grad school, I've worked on research using multi-modal representations of images and text, including a [paper on zero-shot learning](https://github.com/mganjoo/zslearning) published at NeurIPS 2013.

 # Side projects

-- A few [agentic LLM explorations](https://github.com/stars/mganjoo/lists/agentic-explorations) that don't have a particular purpose, just me experimenting with things.
 - [Apple Health Exporter](https://github.com/mganjoo/apple-health-exporter): a Python module to export Apple Health data for analysis.
 - [gchessboard](https://github.com/mganjoo/gchessboard): an accessible, interactive, and customizable